janpipek/g4application/README.md

 2013: I hope that the application is universal enough to be used in other environments.

-2014: All my simulations for Ph.D. thesis were based on g4application.
+2014: All my simulations for Ph.D. thesis (successfully defended ;-)) were based on g4application.

 2015: Complete API redesign, only Geant4 10 is supported (see branch **geant9** for older version).